 It is a relatively new website.
-Maybe there aren’t that many offers but the competition for house sitters is also a lot less.
+Maybe there aren’t that many offers, but the competition for house sitters is also a lot lower.

 - www.housesitsearch.com It is a house sitting comparison website.
 It enables you to search across multiple house sitting websites and find the best offers without having to visit every house sitting platform separately and applying your search filters each time.

-- If you know specifically which region or country would you like to travel to, you can also consider look for specific services available in that area, eg www.housesitmexico.com or www.mindahome.com.au.
+- If you know specifically which region or country would you like to travel to, you can also consider to look for specific services available in that area, e.g. www.housesitmexico.com or www.mindahome.com.au.

 - If you are on a very tight budget, where paying for subscribtions is not an option, try to join related Facebook groups where you will find a lot of useful information, news, coupon codes for cheaper subscriptions and, who knows, maybe your next house sitting adventure.